smwemeke/StudyPlus-App/README.md

 # 2.2 Non-functional Requirement
-    - **Security**: System must be secure
 - **Security**: Secure authentication and authorization for study coordinators and participants

-    **Avaliability**: System must be avaliable at all times through cloud deployment
+- **Avaliability**: System must be avaliable at all times through cloud deployment

 # 3. Architecture